 Detailed studies of sediment mixing intensity in middle–upper Paleozoic successions are relatively rare.
 Trace fossil assemblages and sedimentology of the Lower Devonian (Pragian–Emsian) Teferguenite Formation in the Ougarta Range of Algeria record high ichnodiversity but variable intensities of sedimentary fabric disruption (41).
 Correlative Lochkovian–Emsian strata of the Reggane Basin of Algeria are dominated by unbioturbated mudstone hosting variably bioturbated sandstone and carbonate interbeds inferred to record shoreface settings (42).
 These interbeds range from poorly bioturbated (Bioturbation Index [BI] 2) and low-ichnodiversity strata dominated by Planolites or Skolithos to moderately to intensely bioturbated (BI 4–5) Skolithos-Thalassinoides- and Chondrites-dominated ichnofabrics (42).
 However, these intensively bioturbated intervals are exceedingly rare; 86% of strata in this 430 m succession are unbioturbated; 7% are characterized by BI 2; 7% BI 4 and <1% BI 5 (data S1; (42)).
 These data suggest that although infaunalization was well advanced in certain settings and infauna were capable of high levels of sedimentary fabric disruption, intensive and deep sediment mixing was not yet widespread during the Early Devonian.
 Previous study of Upper Devonian through Carboniferous platform, shelf, backbulge and foreland basin and upper slope carbonate deposits in the Great Basin and Rocky Mountain regions of the western USA (43) has also suggested that bioturbation in the Frasnian was low, with an average ii of 2.0 (data S1).
 Although some intervals of these Frasnian successions are more intensely bioturbated (ii 3–5) they account for just under 30% of measured strata and, with limited exception, beds that are vertically mixed rarely exceed 10 cm in thickness.
 Discrete trace fossils are uncommon in the Frasnian of these western USA successions but include Thalassinoides, Chondrites and Planolites.
 Bioturbation appears to have further decreased in the Famennian (data S1), with an average ii of just 1.6.
 In these deposits, 76% of strata have an ii of 1 and only 17% have an ii of 3 or above.
 The contrast between Frasnian and Famennian strata in these regions is particularly striking given the broad similarity of facies recorded in each interval.
-Discrete trace fossils are rare in the Famennian portion of this succession, with only a few Chondrites visible and evidence of vertical mixing in these beds is largely absent.
+Discrete trace fossils are rare in the Famennian part of this succession; only a few Chondrites are visible and evidence of vertical mixing in these beds is largely absent.
 Recorded bioturbation intensity increases in the Mississippian intervals of these successions but remains fairly low with an average ii of only 2.2 (data S1).
 However, nearly 40% of Carboniferous strata in these successions have an ii of 3–5 and trace fossil assemblages are more variable and diverse, suggestive of major expansions in vertical mixing accompanying local expansions in burrow network depth.
 Much of the Carboniferous sediment in this succession is dominated by skeletal debris, which may have impeded more intense bioturbation or may, alternatively, simply hamper recognition of bioturbated fabrics and discrete trace fossils (43).

 Although limited in extent, those data available from pre-extinction Permian strata recording shallow marine settings contain densely packed ichnoassemblages populated by diverse ichnofauna inferred to record a range of feeding strategies (44, 45).
-Permian epicontinental carbonate deposits (e.g., the Kaibab Formation of the western USA) are characterized by well-mixed sediments overprinted by silicified Thalassinoides burrow networks representing secondary transition layer colonization of previously reworked and buried mixed layer sediments (46).
+Permian epicontinental carbonate deposits (e.g., the Kaibab Formation of the western USA) are characterized by well-mixed fabrics overprinted by silicified Thalassinoides burrow networks representing secondary transition layer colonization of previously reworked and buried mixed layer sediments (46).
 Data from Upper Permian (Changhsingian) strata suggest that shallow subtidal marine sediments in at least some regions were intensely mixed and even completely homogenized; for instance, ichnofabric analysis of uppermost Permian strata of the Austrian Alps has indicated that ichnofabric indices of 5–6 are prevalent through this interval (data S1; (45, 47)).